Watson Institute for International and Public Affairs

 About

-In the field of political science, the lack of depth in studying climate change is emblematic of a broader lack of attention by the discipline.
-The situation is worsened by the fact that few current and recent Ph.D. students are currently studying climate change politics at many major research universities.
+In the field of political science the lack of depth in studying climate change is emblematic of a broader lack of attention by the discipline.
+The situation is worsened by the fact that few current and recent PhD students are currently studying climate change politics at many major research universities.
+A similar challenge exists for the field of sociology, and to some extent economics.

-We are a group of scholars who have come together to turbo-charge the field by enlisting the energy and creativity of younger scholars and building networks between them and us and among them.
+We are a group of scholars who have come together to try to turbo-charge the field by enlisting the energy and creativity of younger scholars, and to build networks between us and them, and among them.
+A research cluster supported by the Weatherhead Center for International Affairs is supporting pipeline activities in political science, sociology, and economics.

-In political science, scholarship from any sub-field of political science, including comparative politics, international relations, American politics, political theory and combinations thereof, is encouraged.
-We also encourage interdisciplinary work linking political science with other social sciences, humanities or other natural sciences studying climate change.
-Breadth is also encouraged in sociology and economics.
+In political science, scholarship from any sub-field of political science, including Comparative, IR, American Politics, Political Theory, and combinations thereof, is encouraged.
+We also encourage interdisciplinary presentations linking political science with other social sciences, humanities, or other natural sciences studying climate change.
+Breadth is also encouraged for sociology and economics.

 Initial support for the project has come from Harvard's Weatherhead Center for International Affairs, facilitated by Dustin Tingley, Robert Keohane, and a range of Harvard-based scholars, Brown's Climate Solutions Lab under the direction of Jeff Colgan and a range of generous senior scholars.